qwrtsdev/swipify-react/README.md

 ## ⚙ Setup
 > [!CAUTION]
 > For beginners: please don't skip and follow the instructions carefully to making sure nothing is broken. (sorry for the inconvenience.)
+- Run `yarn add` in project's terminal to install all the dependencies
-- Go to [Spotify API Dashboard](https://developer.spotify.com/dashboard/) and create the application
+- Go to [Spotify API Dashboard](https://developer.spotify.com/dashboard/) and create an application
 - Go to application's settings and copy `Client ID` and `Client Secret`
 - Create an `.env` file and enter
     ```